SAP-samples/teched2022-IN264/exercises/ex1/README.md

 ## Exercise 1.1 Enable SAP Task Center manually

-For the setup of SAP Task Center manually, its requred to exectute some steps.
+For the setup of SAP Task Center manually, its required to execute some steps.
-To ensure that the BTP subaccount is well perepared we need to check the availbilty of the follwoing BTP services:
+To ensure that the BTP subaccount is well prepared we need to check the availability of the following BTP services:

 - [SAP Task Center](https://discovery-center.cloud.sap/serviceCatalog/sap-task-center?region=all)
 - [SAP BTP Launchpad](https://discovery-center.cloud.sap/serviceCatalog/launchpad-service?region=all)

-Please perfom the following steps for the vaildation:
+Please perform the following steps for the validation:

-1. Enter your BTP subbaccount an choose from the left hand navigation the **Entitlements** entry.
+1. Enter your BTP subaccount an choose from the left hand navigation the **Entitlements** entry.

 2. Search now for "Task Center" to ensure the service is entitled for the subaccount:
 <br>![](/exercises/ex1/images/manual_check_stc_entitlem.png)

-3. Additional search for "Launchpad" ta vaildate also that this service is entitled for the subaccount.
+3. Additional search for "Launchpad" to validate also that this service is entitled for the subaccount.
 <br>![](/exercises/ex1/images/manual_check_lp_entitlem.png)

 In the next step we also need to enable the **Cloud Foundry** environment: